airther/sirupsen.github.io/_posts/2013-09-08-letterpress.md

 ---
 layout: post
-title: Letterpress Cheater in Ruby
+title: Letterpress Cheater Algorithm
 ---

-Few months ago when Letterpress was hot, I thought about an efficient algorithm for a cheater application.
+A few months ago when Letterpress was hot, I thought about an efficient algorithm for a cheater application.
 A trivial algorithm is quite slow in Ruby for this problem.
 Abbreviated, the problem is the following: